nippe/fortysixelks-node/README.md

 # fortysixelks-node
 A node.js wrapper of the 46elks API (http://46elks.com)

+**This is still a early alfa under development, that means the api is not done and WILL change.
+It also means not all functionality is in place and refactorings will be perfomed.** Please leave feedback inte issues if you find something missing, broke or have feedback.

 ## Installation

+npm soon!

 ## API
 Everything hangs off a Client object: